 A protected class is any sort of characteristic or identifying factor of an individual that cannot be disrespected, disregarded, or targeted by discrimination in the workplace.
 Most workplaces do not need to adhere to protected class regulations as long as 14 or less employees hold occupation there.

 New York State also recognizes the following as protected classes:

-The law defines workplace discrimination as any special or unique treatment given or not given to an employee based on a protected class.
-For example, it would be unlawful to fire – or not hire – an applicant merely because he was 41 years old.
-Due to the many nuances that lead to employment decisions in companies big and small, it is not surprising to see how employees could misinterpret certain actions or choices by management and ownership to be discrimination.
+The law defines workplace discrimination as any special or unique treatment given, or not given, to an employee based on a protected class.
+For example, it would be unlawful to fire – or not hire – an applicant merely because he/she was 41 years old.

-Actions that could potentially lead to a discrimination lawsuit if not prepared correctly may include:
+Actions that could potentially lead to a discrimination lawsuit include:

 Our New York employment lawyer can provide professional guidance backed by unrivaled understanding of employment law and business litigation for your discrimination claim.
-We will want to explore all possible avenues to end the confrontation as smoothly as possible.
-In some situations, this may mean discussing negotiations or settlements quietly in case there is evidence to suggest a lapse in judgement or administrative error did constitute discrimination.
-In other cases, preparing for litigation to tenaciously protect your name, rights, and finances may be necessary.
+We will explore all possible avenues to end the confrontation as smoothly as possible.
+In some situations, this may mean discussing negotiations or settlements.
+In other cases, preparing for litigation to tenaciously fight for your rights may be necessary.

 Learn more about your options in detail during an initial case evaluation.